Velo Tutorial: Payment Provider Service Plugin

 This function is called when you click the Connect button on the Connect page in your site's dashboard.
 You can use it to create a new account for the payment provider you want to connect to, and return the account information to Wix.
 The function accepts the following parameters:

 options: An object containing the credentials you entered on the Connect page together with other information about the site that you might need to connect to the payment provider.
-For more details, see the SPI Reference.
+For more details, see the service plugin reference.

 Example options object: